 Reinsurance agreements written on a funds withheld basis contain embedded derivatives.
 The right to receive the total return on the assets supporting the funds withheld represent a total return swap.
-The fair value of the embedded derivative on funds withheld agreements is computed as the unrealized gain (loss) on the underlying assets and will be included in the funds withheld asset on the balance sheet for assumed agreements.
-The embedded derivative value was \$(652.8) million as of December 31, 2022, compared to zero at the inception of the reinsurance agreement on December 31, 2021.
+The fair value of the embedded derivative on funds withheld agreements is computed as the unrealized gain/(loss) on the underlying assets and will be included in the funds withheld asset on the balance sheet for assumed agreements.
+The embedded derivative value was \$(574.9) million as of December 31, 2023, compared to \$(652.8) million as of December 31, 2022.